Metastatic prostate cancer

 What kinds of drugs are used?

 Some examples of chemotherapy used for prostate cancer are docetaxel (Taxotere®) and cabazitaxel (Jevtana®).
 You may be given a steroid with your chemotherapy to reduce the side-effects of treatment.
+You may also be given growth factors to help your white blood cells recover after your chemotherapy.

 How often will I have chemotherapy?